Protests against China's COVID-19 measures held in Shanghai and Beijing | CBC News

-Wave of civil disobedience unprecedented in mainland China since Xi Jinping assumed power
+Wave of civil unrest unprecedented in mainland China since Xi Jinping assumed power

-Protests in China against heavy COVID-19 curbs spread to Shanghai on Sunday, with demonstrators also gathering at one of Beijing's most prestigious universities after a deadly fire in the country's far west sparked widespread anger.
+Hundreds of demonstrators and police clashed in Shanghai on Sunday night as protests over China's stringent COVID-19 restrictions flared for a third day, spreading to several cities in the wake of a deadly apartment fire in the country's far west.

-The wave of civil disobedience — which has included protests in Urumqi, where the fire occurred, as well as elsewhere in Beijing and in other cities — has reached unprecedented levels in mainland China since Xi Jinping assumed power a decade ago.
+The wave of civil disobedience is unprecedented in mainland China since President Xi Jinping assumed power a decade ago, as frustration mounts over his signature zero-COVID policy nearly three years into the pandemic.
+The COVID-19 measures are also exacting a heavy toll on the world's second-largest economy.

 'Down with Xi Jinping'